 In February 2019, we closed our IPO and our common stock began trading on The Nasdaq Global Select Market.
 Prior to our IPO, there was no public trading market for shares of our common stock.
 Although we completed our IPO and our common stock is listed and trading on The Nasdaq Global Select Market, an active trading market for our shares may not be sustained.
 If an active market for our common stock does not continue, it may be difficult for our stockholders to sell their shares without depressing the market price for the shares or sell their shares at or above the prices at which they acquired their shares or sell their shares at the time they would like to sell.
-Any inactive trading market for our common stock may also impair our ability to raise capital to continue to fund our operations by selling shares of our common stock and may impair our ability to enter into strategic partnerships or acquire companies or products by using our shares of common stock as consideration.
+Any inactive trading market for our common stock may also impair our ability to raise capital to continue to fund our operations by selling shares of our common stock as consideration.